LET-3D-AP: Longitudinal Error Tolerant 3D Average Precision for Camera-Only 3D Detection: Experimental Results

-In Table~\ref{tab:compare}, we show that LET-3D-AP is only slightly higher than the 3D\,AP with 1.2\%-2.8\% difference for the LiDAR based detector due to the small amount of additional detections being matched with ground truth objects with more localization error tolerance.
-Also, due to the accuracy of LiDAR range estimates, the boxes are really accurate, resulting in minimal difference between LET-3D-AP and LET-3D-APL.
-Only 5\% of the allowed longitudinal tolerance is used on average.
+We compare the proposed LET-AP and LET-APL metrics with AP on the selected baselines and show results in Figure~\ref{fig:tolerance_curve}.
+For the LiDAR-based detectors (SWFormer, PointPillars), we show that LET-AP is mostly consistent with AP, which suggests that the matching results are similar in the presence of longitudinal tolerance.
+For higher tolerance values, LET-3D-AP is slightly higher than 3D\,AP due to the small amount of additional detections being matched with ground truth objects with more error tolerance.
+Also, due to the accuracy of LiDAR range estimates, the boxes are fairly accurate, resulting in minimal difference between LET-AP and LET-APL since the allowed longitudinal tolerance is not used by most matching pairs.

-The LET-3D metrics results of the Camera-Only Detector in Table~\ref{tab:compare} exhibit a much larger gap to the 3D\,AP baseline.
-For the 0.7 IoU threshold, which is a typical value for vehicle 3D\,AP detection in several benchmark datasets, the LET-3D-AP increases from 3.1\% to 23.0\%.
-Compared to the LiDAR detector, the drop off between LET-3D-AP and LET-3D-APL is much larger, demonstrating much higher longitudinal error among the true positive examples.
+The LET-AP metrics results of the camera-only detectors in Figure~\ref{fig:tolerance_curve} exhibit a much larger gap to the AP baseline.
+This shows that many detections can be properly matched to ground truth objects with a certain amount of longitudinal tolerance, making the resulting LET-AP(L) metrics better suited for evaluating these methods.
+Under 10\% tolerance, BEVFormer achieves higher metrics than PointPillars, indicating BEVFormer may actually have better downstream performance provided sufficient robustness towards localization errors.
+Compared to the LiDAR-based detectors, the drop off between LET-AP and LET-APL is larger, demonstrating higher longitudinal error among the true positive examples.